button build

 “incremental build”.
 Although you should never need to do a complete rebuild,

-you can do so by running button clean
+you can do so by running button clean followed by button build.

 Examples

-If your root build description button.json
+If your root build description button.json is in the current working directory

 or one of its parent directories, simply run: